 1976 – Today.
 Pushing the boundaries of design.

 Motta di Livenza, a small community in the region of Veneto in Northeast Italy is the birthplace of Magis.
-For centuries this region is known for remarkable craftsmanship, creativity and flourishing trade.
+For centuries this region has been known for its remarkable craftsmanship, creativity and flourishing trade.

-In the heart of this vigorous area Eugenio Perazza made his vision of a modern design company come true: A place of genuine freedom to explore.
+In the heart of this vigorous area Eugenio Perazza brought his vision of a modern design company into reality: a place of genuine freedom to explore.
 A place where real design and technological innovation go hand in hand to enrich people’s life with beautiful, useful and authentic products.

 The company’s name embodies this idea.
 Magis is a Latin word that means “more than”.

-With Barbara Minetto and Alberto Perazza more family members joined the company in 1996.
-In the best sense of the word Magis continued to be a family business: Independent and run by family values.
-Appreciation, loyalty, respect and a great sense for community are the building blocks of the relations with all employees, designers and partners of Magis.
+In 1996, family members Barbara Minetto and Alberto Perazza joined the company.
+In the best sense of the word, Magis continued to be a family business: independent and run on family values.
+Appreciation, loyalty, respect and a great sense of community are the building blocks of all relations with employees, designers and partners of Magis.

-With the opening of the new headquarters Magis moved to Torre di Mosto in 2010.
-On an area of around 98,000 m2the logistics and assembly department as well as all the offices found a new home.
-A spacious showroom invites the visitors to see an exhibition of iconic Magis products and feel what Magis stands for.
-In 2016 Alberto Perazza has been appointed CEO of Magis.
-This natural transition is leading to a new chapter of Magis, though staying true to its core: Being the creative and progressive voice of design.
+Magis moved to new headquarters in Torre di Mosto in 2010.
+On a site of around 98,000 m2, it provided a new home for the logistics and assembly departments as well as all the offices.
+A spacious showroom means visitors can see an exhibition of iconic Magis products and get a sense of what Magis stands for.
+In 2016 Alberto Perazza was appointed CEO of Magis.
+This natural transition has led to a new chapter of Magis, while still staying true to its core value: being the creative and progressive voice of design. ing true to its core: Being the creative and progressive voice of design.

 1994 – Bottle.
 Putting Magis on the international design map.

 Bottle marked an important point in the history of Magis.
-The stackable bottle rack was the first Magis product designed by Jasper Morrison and the beginning of a long lasting and fruitful relationship.
-This collaboration between Magis and an exceptional designer was the start of many more to come.
+The stackable bottle rack was the first Magis product designed by Jasper Morrison, and the beginning of a long lasting and fruitful relationship.
+This collaboration between Magis and an exceptional designer was the first of many.

 Bottle was a huge commercial success.
-And it was highly regarded in the design world winning many relevant awards.
-The MoMa in New York introduced Bottle to its permanent collection and other prestigious museums around the world followed.
+And it was highly regarded in the design world, winning many major awards.
+The MoMa in New York introduced Bottle into its permanent collection, and other prestigious museums around the world followed suit.

 1997 – Bombo.
 The most copied stool of all times

-Bombo is the perfect example for how one single masterpiece can change the perception of a whole product category.
-Developed in collaboration with Stefano Giovannoni, Bombo had been a huge critical and commercial success since the day it was introduced.
+Bombo is the perfect example of how one single masterpiece can change the perception of a whole product category.
+Developed in collaboration with Stefano Giovannoni, Bombo has been a huge critical and commercial success since the day it was introduced.

-Without a doubt it is a practical stool for the everyday use.
-Its 360-degree swivelling seat is allowing one to turn towards any direction and thanks to gas pistons its height is easily adjustable.
-But what makes Bombo outstanding is its significant design.
-As if the perfect bar stool can only manifest in this iconic shape.
+Without a doubt it is a practical stool for everyday use.
+Its 360-degree swivelling seat allows the user to turn in any direction, and its gas pistons mean its height is easily adjustable.
+But what makes Bombo outstanding is its remarkable design.
+As if the perfect bar stool could only ever manifest in this iconic shape.

 Today Bombo can be found in homes, bars and restaurants all over the world.
-Even more, it became part of the cultural memory.
+What’s more, it has become part of our cultural memory.
 Due to its huge success it is also one of the most copied design objects of all time.
 Yet only the real Bombo is the real Bombo.

 2000 – Air-Chair.
 Technological innovation meets sophisticated design.

 Air-Chair is the beautiful manifestation of a technological revolution.
-Driven by the idea of lightness and stability Jasper Morrison and Magis developed the first one-piece chair using air moulding technology.
-This sophisticated production method consists in the injection of a gas in the mould together with polypropylene added with fiberglass.
-The result is a chair that is highly resistant yet super-lightweight.
+Driven by the idea of lightness and stability, Jasper Morrison and Magis developed the first one-piece chair using air moulding technology.
+This sophisticated production method consists in the injection of a gas into the mould together with fibreglass-reinforced polypropylene.
+The resulting chair is highly resistant yet super-lightweight.

-In its design Air-Chair is simple at its best: formal and pure, linear and essential.
+The design of Air-Chair is simplicity at its best: formal and pure, linear and essential.
 A timeless classic that is also super practical.
-Air-Chair is easy to move, stackableand suitable for indoor or outdoor use.
+Air-Chair is easy to move, stackable and suitable for indoor or outdoor use.

 2003 – Chair_One.
 It takes courage to create an icon.

-Like no other design object Chair_One is reflecting some of the attributes that we embrace the most: Courage, boldness, persistence and the trust in doing the right thing.
-When we introduced Chair_One the design world was unsettled.
-People thought it is an experiment, an art piece at best.
-Today Chair_One is a widely acclaimed design classic showcased in the most prestigious museums and used in homes, offices and restaurants all over the world.
+Unlike any other design object, Chair_One reflects some of the attributes that we embrace the most: courage, boldness, persistence and a belief in doing the right thing.
+When we introduced Chair_One, the design world was unsettled.
+People thought it was an experiment, an art piece at best.
+Today Chair_One is a widely-acclaimed design classic, showcased in the most prestigious museums, and used in homes, offices and restaurants all over the world.

-Konstantin Grcic created this unique design masterpiece by exploiting the potential of die-casting which is a precise technology allowing complex three-dimensional shapes.
-Finding the right form was a long and sometimes struggling journey resulting in an exceptional chair that provides the highest possible comfort with the lowest possible material use.
+Konstantin Grcic created this unique design masterpiece by exploiting the potential of die-casting: a precise technology with the capacity to produce complex three-dimensional shapes.
+Finding the right form was a long and often uphill journey, resulting in an exceptional chair that provides the greatest possible comfort using the least possible material.

 Chair_One really is one of a kind.
-Once you have seen it, you won’t forget.
+Once you’ve seen it, you won’t forget it.

 2004 – Magis Kids.
-Putting the youngest in the centre of the design process.
+Putting the young ones at the centre of the design process.

 The origin of Magis Kids is a real family story.
-Eugenio Perazza wanted to gift his granddaughter Anna a table to draw on.
-But very soon he had to realise that there was no suitable furniture for children: Simple to use, but also with educational value and advanced design characteristics.
-Hence, Eugenio decided to design and produce a dedicated Magis line for kids that would fulfil his demands.
+Eugenio Perazza wanted to give his granddaughter Anna a table to draw on.
+But he very soon realised that there was no furniture suitable for children that was simple to use, but also offered educational value and advanced design characteristics.
+Hence, Eugenio decided to design and produce a dedicated Magis line for kids that would fulfil his criteria.

-The ambition behind Magis Kids was to develop each product through the eyes of a child, not simply scaling down existing design objects.
-In collaboration with designers such as Enzo Mari, Javier Mariscal and Eero Aarnio a colourful, amazing and happy world came to life.
+The ambition behind Magis Kids was to develop each product through the eyes of a child, and not by simply scaling down existing design objects.
+In collaboration with designers such as Enzo Mari, Javier Mariscal and Eero Aarnio, a colourful, amazing and happy world came to life.

-From lightweight chairs, to storage for hidden treasures, from modular beds, to animals for playing and houses to live in.
-Magis Kids enables children to experience their creativity in a very kid’s way.
+From lightweight chairs to storage for hidden treasures, from modular beds to animals to play with and houses to live in.
+Magis Kids enables children to express their creativity in a very natural, childlike way.

 2005 – Puppy.
 A four-legged canvas for creativity.

-Puppy is a little dog designed by Eero Aarnio, whose aim was to see through children’s eyes when they draw puppies.
+Puppy is a little dog designed by Eero Aarnio, whose aim was to see through the eyes of children when they draw puppies.
 A head, a body, legs and a tail – that’s it.
 Colourful, durable and playful.

-Children love the little friend.
-Designers and artists of all kind love Puppy as well.
-It is a wonderful canvas to express their creativity.
+Children love this little friend.
+Designers and artists of all kinds love Puppy too.
+It is a wonderful canvas on which to express their creativity.
 Today you can find countless designs and variations of Puppy.
-Each of them an art piece itself.
+Each one a work of art in its own right.

 2008 – Steelwood.
 Bringing two exceptional materials together.